gems-lg1123/Robot-handling-MatLab/README.md

 ### Simulation Environment
 - The script creates a simulated environment with objects like shelves, plates, and wheels to demonstrate the robot's interaction capabilities.

-## Contributing
-Contributions to this project are welcome.
-Please ensure to follow the existing code structure and comment your code thoroughly.